acodega/ASA/README.md

-# mOSA - MacOS Organized Screenshots for Admins
+# ASA - Apple Screenshots for Admins